Used Jaguar F-Type (Mk1, 2013-date) review

 Jaguar gave us more of the same in 2013 when the XK’s replacement was announced: the dynamically excellent and gloriously designed sporting GT that is the F-Type.

-- • Jaguar F-Type Mk1 (2013-date) - Renaissance sports car is more affordable than ever.
+- • Jaguar F-Type Mk1 (2013-date) - This renaissance sports car is more affordable than ever.
 Here’s what to look for.

 Jaguar unveiled the F-Type roadster at the Paris Motor Show in September 2013, and the car went on sale soon after.
 Buyers could choose between 3.0-litre V6 and 5.0-litre V8 petrol engines; both were supercharged, and the V8 model is known as the F-Type R.